Mental and physical health and coronavirus

 Keep up regular contact – For some people with CF, especially those who are in hospital, this might be more challenging.
 The WHO suggest having twice-daily phone or video calls or using social media to stay in contact.

-Maintain familiar routines – While this might be difficult to do if you and your family need to stay inside, sticking to regular meal times, keeping up rules about how much TV is watched and, if your child has CF, sticking to their daily treatment routine – could help to maintain a sense of normalcy.
+Maintain familiar routines – Things like sticking to regular meal times, keeping up rules about how much TV is watched and, if your child has CF, sticking to their daily treatment routine could help to maintain a sense of normalcy.

 Give honest, age-appropriate information – For a child with CF or a child of a parent with CF, this might mean explaining that we don’t know yet how COVID-19 might affect someone with CF, but that the new rules put in place are there to help make sure that people with CF stay as safe as possible.